State of Arkansas

 Drawing a line from the northeast to the southwest corner of the state creates the easiest physio-graphic division of Arkansas: above the line are the highlands; below the line are the lowlands.
 The highlands can be further divided into the Ozark Plateau and the Ouachita (pronounced WASH-ih-taw) Mountains, which consist of mostly oak-hickory or oak-hickory-pine forest.
 The lowlands are made up of the Gulf Coastal Plain, which runs along the southern border with Louisiana, and the Mississippi Alluvial Plain in the east.
 The Gulf Coastal Plain is characterized by rolling hills and predominantly pine forest while the Mississippi Alluvial Plain is primarily farming country that has lost most of its trees.

 The birds are as varied as the habitats that attract them.
-As Mel White writes in the Introduction to his A Birder’s Guide to Arkansas (1995, American Birding Association, Inc.); Everyplace in Arkansas is great the first week of May.
+As Mel White wrote in the Introduction to his A Birder’s Guide to Arkansas (1995, ABA); Everyplace in Arkansas is great the first week of May.
 Seeing 100 species in a day is almost easy during the full swing of migration.
 In addition, breeding Red-cockaded Woodpecker, Bachman’s Sparrow, and Brown-headed Nuthatch are found in the Ouachitas and southern pine forests.
 Swainson’s Hawk is an annual migrant in the west.
 Western Kingbirds have been found breeding in the southwest, Harris’s Sparrow and Western Meadowlark winter in the northwest.
 Central Arkansas yields wintering flocks of Horned Lark and Lapland Longspur with Smith’s Longspur present in a few locations.
 In some winters Sprague’s Pipit is found with these species.
 The low wetland areas provide habitat for millions of wintering waterfowl, and Tricolored Heron, White Ibis, Wood Stork, Roseate Spoonbill, Anhinga, have all been found along the Gulf Coastal and the Mississippi Plains.
 Add these possibilities to the expected eastern birds and you have an incredible species assemblage!

 Top Sites